Stumptown Coffee Kyoto: Where Third-Wave Coffee Meets Ace Hotel Design

 Inside seating is limited, mostly long counters facing the wall with high stools

-Sitting in the sofa lounge at Stumptown Coffee, sipping my latte and watching travelers come and go, I couldn’t shake the sense that this café was different.
-Curious, I pulled out my phone for a quick Google search—sure enough, Stumptown Coffee Roasters turned out to be no ordinary coffee shop.
+Sitting in the sofa lounge at Stumptown Coffee, latte in hand, watching travelers come and go, I couldn’t shake the feeling that this café was somehow different.
+Curious, I pulled out my phone for a quick Google search.
+Sure enough, Stumptown Coffee Roasters turned out to be anything but an ordinary coffee shop.

-For Stumptown Coffee, coffee isn’t just a pick-me-up; it’s like wine, deserving attention to terroir, processing, and roasting details.
-Its hallmark approach is Direct Trade—working directly with farmers to cut out middlemen, ensure transparency, and guarantee fair pay.
+For Stumptown Coffee, coffee isn’t just a pick-me-up; it’s treated more like wine, with close attention paid to terroir, processing, and roasting.
+Its hallmark approach is Direct Trade—working directly with farmers to eliminate middlemen, ensure transparency, and guarantee fair compensation.

-Because of this philosophy, Stumptown is often mentioned alongside Blue Bottle and Intelligentsia as one of the “big three” in third-wave coffee.
+Because of this philosophy, Stumptown is often mentioned alongside Blue Bottle and Intelligentsia as one of the “big three” in the third-wave coffee movement.
 Among its offerings, one blend has become almost synonymous with the brand: Hair Bender.

 The name Hair Bender has an unusual backstory.
 Stumptown’s first roasting machine was set up in an old barbershop called “Hair Bender.”
-They named their flagship espresso blend after it.
+The blend was named after it.
 Known for its tasting notes of dark chocolate, cherry, toffee, and citrus, it remains a foundation for countless espresso-based drinks.

-What’s even more interesting is that when Stumptown Coffee expanded overseas for the first time, it didn’t choose Tokyo or Seoul; instead, it chose to plant roots in Kyoto—a city celebrated for its traditional craftsmanship and refined way of life.
+What’s particularly interesting is that when Stumptown Coffee first expanded overseas, it didn’t choose Tokyo or Seoul.
+Instead, it planted its roots in Kyoto—a city celebrated for its traditional craftsmanship and refined way of life.
 In many ways, Kyoto’s ethos mirrors Stumptown’s own approach to coffee.

 What Is Third-Wave Coffee?